kartikgothwal/websiteLearners--blogging-platform/README.md

     **POST /blog/comments/addcomment/:blogId**

-     - On the place of blogID type in the blog Id you want to add a comment under
+     - On the place of blogId type in the blog Id of the blog that you want to add a comment under
     - In the postman type this raw data in the body with type JSON

     **Request Body:**